webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 I remembered this as "Write poorly, proudly!", which I prefer slightly.)

 Get all the ideas in my head down on paper as quickly as possible.
-"The worst finished book is better than the best unfinished book" [TODO <- something like that --- find exact quote in the Film Courage video I linked to in a recent video; add reference]
+"The worst finished book is better than the best unfinished book" [something like that --- find exact quote in the Film Courage video I linked to in a recent video; add reference]

-Dean Wesley Smith's notion of working at "pulp speed" also inspires me to write a book "into the dark" [TODO <- something like that --- find exact phrase in DWS book; add reference]  Just sit down and start typing!
+Dean Wesley Smith's notion of working at "pulp speed" also inspires me to write a book "into the dark" [something like that --- find exact phrase in DWS book; add reference]  Just sit down and start typing!

 # Who is the audience for this book?